raydac/uber-pom/README.md

  - Initial version

 # How it works?
-The Plugin just merging all pom.xml in project module hierarchy (or only defined depth of the hierarchy) and saves the generated uber-pom into defined place, then it saves link to the file into the current maven project model.
-It works on the INITIALIZE phase.
-So the result packed artifact will have the uber-pom packed into the result archive.
+The plugin just merging all pom.xml in project module tree hierarchy (or only required depth of the hierarchy tree) and saves the created uber-pom into required place.
+The new generated pom file path provided into the current active maven project model.
+It during INITIALIZE phase and the result packed artifact will have the uber-pom packed in the result artifact.

 # May be there is official solution?
-May be yes, I have found [pre-released maven-flatten](http://mojo.codehaus.org/flatten-maven-plugin/) which may be doing the same business but I prefer my own solutions.
+I have found [flatten-maven-plugin](http://mojo.codehaus.org/flatten-maven-plugin/), it also allows to make similar business but it works not very well in pair with maven-shade-plugin and it is critically for me.

 # How to use?
 ## Add the plugin in pom.xml